 If you rush the process and the cats don't get along, you may need to separate the cats and reattempt the introduction process, so it's worth taking your time so the cats start their relationship positively.

-See also - Introducing cats
+See also - Introducing cats to other cats

 If your cats are apart for any reason, such as a stay at the vets, then their scent may be affected and they may not be recognised as part of their social group when they return.
 The longer a cat is away, the harder it can be to reintegrate.